 Music and entertainment

-Setting up speakers to play your own playlist, hiring a DJ, or having live music all all great ways to create a great vibe.
+Setting up speakers to play your own playlist, hiring a DJ, or having live music are all great ways to create a great vibe.